 TBW vs MTBF vs DWPD: SSD Endurance Explained?

-TBW and DWPD are two very important factors deciding your SSD’s lifespan and endurance.
-MTBF is another generalized specification deciding how many hours an SSD will work on your computer.
+TBW and DWPD are two crucial factors that determine your SSD’s lifespan and endurance.
+MTBF is another generalized specification that determines how many hours an SSD will operate on your computer.

 All these things decide the endurance of your SSD.
-So, it is important to discuss them and consider checking before you buy an SSD.
+Therefore, it is essential to discuss these aspects and verify them before purchasing an SSD.

-SSD endurance is never an easy thing to calculate in case of non-wear-out failures which are generally caused by electric faults, firmware issues, and other problems in the drive.
+SSD endurance is never an easy thing to calculate in case of non-wear-out failures, which are generally caused by excess heat, electrical faults, firmware issues, and other problems in the drive.
 These faults will come before the TBW or warranty periods have been reached.

-SSD endurance ratings are more about wear-out issues.
-TBW, for example, indicates the total amount of data your SSD can possibly write before its endurance rating is totally surpassed.
-Let’s talk in detail about three of the most important endurance factors in SSDs i.e. TBW, DWPD, and MTBF.
+SSD endurance ratings are primarily concerned with wear-out issues.
+TBW, for example, indicates the total amount of data your SSD can write before its endurance rating is surpassed.
+Let’s talk in detail about three of the most essential endurance factors in SSDs, i.e., TBW, DWPD, and MTBF.

 SSD Endurance